phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (values xs)
 ```
-Gets the values of an associative data structure
+Gets the values of an associative data structure.

 ## `when`

 ```phel
 (when test & body)
 ```
-Evaluates `test` and if that is logical true, evaluates `body`
+Evaluates `test` and if that is logical true, evaluates `body`.

 ## `when-not`

 ```phel
 (when-not test & body)
 ```
-Evaluates `test` and if that is logical true, evaluates `body`
+Evaluates `test` and if that is logical true, evaluates `body`.

 ## `with-output-buffer`